Garba (dance): Etymology

-Dance
+Dance, music and symbolism

 Garba dressing: traditional dressing male is kediyu while the traditional female dress is chaniya choli.

-Young girl dressed in Gagra choli.
+Young girl dressed in Ghagra choli.

-Modern Garba is also heavily influenced by Dandiya Raas (Gujarātī: ડાંડીયા રાસ), a dance traditionally performed by men.
+Modern garba is also heavily influenced by Dandiya Raas, a dance traditionally performed by men.
 The merger of these two dances has formed the high-energy dance that is seen today.
+Traditional garba music accompanying the dance involves the dhol and dholak (Indian drums), cymbals and shehnai (an Indian flute).